 The worst shifts to work are often Monday, Tuesday, Wednesday, and Sunday nights.
 This leaves Thursday night as our only wildcard because it can go both ways.
 Some Thursdays are busy, and others are slow.

 The type of venue/event you are working will also play as a major factor towards your end-of-the-night payout.

 To make things simple, we’re going to divide up the type of venues into 3 separate classes: upper class (where you’ll earn the most from tips), middle class, and lower class (where you’ll earn the least from tips).

 How do you know if a place is considered a lower class venue?
 My suggestion would be to visit the bar over the weekend.
 If you see a bar that has a row of vacant seats, it will usually mean that the bar isn’t that popular.
 Another sign of lower class bars will be laid out in print on the menu.
-If drink prices are next to nothing, don’t expect to get paid a whole lot.
+If drink prices are next to nothing, don’t expect to make much.

 These are your sports bars, music venues, and typical neighborhood bars.
 You could even consider some college bars in this category.
 On good nights you should earn anywhere between $200-$500.
 On bad or slow nights, you should be earning at least over $50.

 The biggest difference of lower-class and middle-class is the amount of “good nights” through the week.
 Lower-class bars highly rely on the weekend to pay all the bills… whereas middle-class bars have busy weekends AND occasional weekdays.